FarronF/limerick-council-meetings/meetings/2022/07/20-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting 20th June 2022.md

 (c) Circulated, report of the Head of Property and Community Facilities dated 31st May, 2022

-setting out proposals for disposal of property at Mill Road, Corbally, Limerick and the intention--- 2
+setting out proposals for disposal of property at Mill Road, Corbally, Limerick and the intention
+---
+2

 to bring a Section 183 Notice to Full Council in this regard, for approval.